-Scammers can spend weeks in your email system, learning the internal formatting you use for wire requests.
-They can also mimic the personal information or style of one of your SVPs.
+Scammers can spend weeks in your email system to learn the formatting you use for wire requests, and mimic the personal info or style of one of your higher-ups.

-Double check the destination account numbers, as well as the bank routing numbers to ensure they’re correct.
-As a standard control mechanism, you may want to have a second person review wire instructions above a certain threshold.
+Double check destination account numbers and bank routing numbers to make sure they’re correct.
+As a standard control, you might have a second person review wire instructions above a certain threshold.

 Use your privacy settings on social media effectively

-Keep scammers from building a profile to better impersonate you.
-Scammers are adept at integrating information from Facebook, etc. with LinkedIn, your firm’s own website and other information sources.
+Scammers are skilled at integrating information from your social media with your foundation’s website and other sources.
 This can lull recipients into thinking they’re dealing with the real you.

 Passwords need to be high quality

-Through social media, scammers can learn of your connections to schools, delivery services and clubs, which often have minimal or no security.
-People tend to have a consistent pattern to their passwords.
-Scammers can use these insights to hack into your account.
+Similarly, through social media, scammers can learn of your links to schools, delivery services and clubs, which often have minimal or no security.
+People tend to have a consistent pattern to their passwords, which scammers can exploit to hack into your account.

 Beware of any sense of urgency

-Scammers may place perceived pressure to try and get you to shortcut your controls.
-They might dangle the threat of material late fees, or have a deal or offer withdrawn if the wire transfer is not completed immediately.
+Scammers may try to get you to shortcut your controls through perceived pressure.
+This includes dangling the threat of material late fees, or withdrawing an offer or deal, if the wire transfer is not completed immediately.